computational-linguistics-class/computational-linguistics-class.github.io/assignment5.md

 **Leaderboard**

 Write code to make predictions on the provided test set.
-The test set hs one unlabeled city name per line.
-You code should output a .txt file with one two-letter country code per line.
+The test set has one unlabeled city name per line.
+You code should output a file `labels.txt` with one two-letter country code per line.
 Extra credit will be given to the top leaderboard submissions.
-Some suggestions for improving your leaderboard performance:
+Here are some ideas for improving your leaderboard performance:

 * Play around with the vocabulary (the `all_letters` variable), for example modifying it to only include lowercase letters, apostrophe, and the hyphen symbol.
 * Test out label smoothing